OpenNebula/website/content/product/integration_references/edge_provider_driver_development/creating_driver.md

 ## Basic driver information

-The `provider.yaml` file contains the basic metadata for your driver.
-It defines key information about the provider and how it should appear in the OneForm interface.
+The `driver.conf` file contains the basic metadata for your driver.
+It defines key information about the driver and how it should appear across OneForm interfaces.

 Here is a standard structure: